godalming123/tinytile/readme.md

  - Their is a momory leak when opening messages such as the hello message
  - When resizing a client with a popup/parent it should keep the popup centered to the parent
  - Sometimes subsurfaces can go offscreen
+ - Clients behave wierdly when you try to resize one that is either fullscreen or maximized

 # Done
  - Use meson instead of ninja